 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer rather than the industry or country in which the customers operate and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
-At the end of the reporting period, 12% (2021: 7%) and 45% (2021: 30%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively.
+At the end of the reporting period, 24% (2022: 45%) of the total trade receivables was due from the Group's five largest customers.